 Risk, Return, and Time are the variables that, when in appropriate balance, give us the level of return we need to accomplish our goals.

 We tend to start with return, but we should start with risk, the most subjective of the three variables.
 You should consider risk when evaluating various rates of return over specific periods.
 Institutions compensate you for taking risk with either guaranteed returns (interest on term investments) or the potential for return (ownership of equities such as stock and stock mutual funds).
 You earn return by taking risk and they should go up together.
-You can envision the risk/return relationship like this.

 The 90 day U.S. Treasury Bill is the world’s definition of zero risk.
 The holding period is too short to have a liquidity risk and nothing in the financial world is more secure than a U.S. Treasury Bill.
 Liquidity is the ability to sell or liquidate a holding so liquidity risk is what you take when you give up that ability for a period of time.
 The other end of the risk spectrum is more difficult to establish.